php-resque/resque/README.md

 Called whenever a job fails.
 Arguments passed (in this order) include:

 * Exception - The exception that was thrown when the job failed
-* Resque_Job - The job that failed
+* Job - The job that failed

 #### afterEnqueue ####